 - Superior attention to detail;

-- Excellent interpersonal skills; able to deal calmly and effectively with dissatisfied individuals on occasion;
+- Excellent interpersonal skills, able to deal calmly and effectively in high-pressure situations;

 - Problem-solving skills and creativity;

 - Ability to work autonomously